LeetLLM

 The first four rows are candidate sweeps, not recommended defaults.
 The right settings depend on the model, tokenizer, task, and measured failure costs.

-Here is a short debugging exercise you can reason through without running code.
+Use this short debugging exercise without running code.
 Read the symptoms, identify the likely cause, and pick a fix.

 Scenario 1: Repetitive boilerplate